Yuji-Ninomiya/speech_recognition/README.md

 ```

 3. Also you have to install the package:  rwt_speech_recognition packages:  see
-https://github.com/tork-a/visualization_rwt/tree/hydro-devel/rwt_speech_recognition (It should be installed the same directoly you made that named 'catkin_ws').
+https://github.com/tork-a/visualization_rwt/tree/hydro-devel/rwt_speech_recognition (It should be installed the same directoly you made that named 'catkin_ws/src').

 ---------------------------------------------------------------